mftb0/cbxv/docs/index.md

 You'll see something like:

 <img align="center" width="496" src="cbxv_ss_03.png">
+<sub>Note: All comic images shown on these pages are believed to be in the public
+domain.
+If you feel that's in error, please notify me and I will replace them with ones that are.</sub>

 In this case we're seeing the cover on the left and the inside cover on the right.
 Hit the "r" key (Join Toggle || Button) and you'll see: